Azure-Samples/resources-dotnet-deploy-using-arm-template-with-progress/README.md

 ---
-services: Resources
+services: Resource-Manager
-platforms: .Net
+platforms: dotnet
 author: anudeepsharma
 ---

-# Getting Started with Resources - Deploy Using ARM Template With Progress - in .Net #
+# Getting started on deploying using an ARM template and show progress in C# #

           Azure Resource sample for deploying resources using an ARM template and showing progress.